-Don Verdery of GAMI/Simonds has been filing non-immigrant worker visas on behalf of performing artists and companies from all over the world since 1985 - from soloists and ensembles to companies with 60+ personnel and support crews.
+GAMI/Simonds has been filing non-immigrant worker visas on behalf of performing artists and companies since 1985 - from soloists to companies with 60+ personnel and support crews.

 Each case is unique and requires its own strategy for success.
 In demonstrating an artist’s qualifications for the O or P classifications (the appropriate classifications for the performing arts) is by no means as simple as providing a comprehensive bio and some reviews.
 While one must present artist / company generated press materials (biography, press excerpts, list of performance highlights, awards etc) - USCIS does not accept these at face value.
 Key elements of the press package - major awards, performances at prestigious festivals/venues, tours of various countries, reviews from major media outlets - must be supported with scans of award certificate(s), web concert announcement(s), festival or venue announcements, concert/cd reviews in their original format etc. All materials must be in English or accompanied by a translation.

 In many cases, it is also necessary to provide documentation that supports the claim that an international award, concert venue, festival or media source is one with a “distinguished reputation”.

 The rule of thumb is that the USCIS officer assigned the case has zero knowledge of the performing arts.
 Some will adhere to the letter the required qualifications, while others are less stringent.
 Hope for the best, plan for the worst.
 Instances abound where the “distinguished reputation” of Carnegie Hall or the Bonnaroo Music Festival or Edinburgh Fringe was questioned.